 For further legal advice about obtaining a divorce, including islamic divorces, or any other family matter complete our contact form and we will get back to you.

-A divorce takes a minimum of 30 weeks.
+A divorce is likely to take a minimum of 30 weeks.
 This process can however be lengthier if there are financial matters to also resolve.

-It is rare to have to attend court for a divorce particularly how it is now no longer possible to defend an application for divorce.
+It is rare to have to attend court for a divorce particularly now it is now no longer possible to defend an application for divorce save in very exceptional situations.

 If your marriage was legally recognised in the country your marriage took place, you can commence a divorce in England if you are habitually resident or domiciled in England or Wales.